Toast vs Square POS: Fees, Features & Which Is Best

 Hardware and Setup Insight

 The key difference comes down to control versus flexibility.
 Toast offers a tightly integrated, restaurant-focused setup that prioritizes consistency but locks you into its ecosystem.
-Square, on the other hand, lowers the barrier to entry with flexible hardware options, broader purchasing channels, and scalable setup paths that can grow with different business sizes and models.
+Square lowers the barrier to entry with flexible hardware options, broader purchasing channels, and scalable setup paths that can grow with different business sizes and models.

 How quickly you access funds affects working capital and your ability to cover daily expenses.
-92% of businesses use faster payments to improve cash flow management.
+According to the Federal Reserve Financial Services survey, 92% of businesses use some form of faster payments, including instant payments, Same Day ACH, and digital wallets.

 Toast Payout Speed

 Toast settles funds the next business day if you close your batch before 9:30 PM ET.
+Source: Toast's official support documentation, accessed August 2026.
 Miss that cutoff and you're looking at two business days before funds reach your bank account.
 There's no instant transfer option, so cash flow depends entirely on batch timing and banking hours.

 For businesses with weekend sales, this means Friday evening transactions may not settle until Monday or Tuesday.
 High-volume operations can manage around this, but smaller businesses often feel the gap between making sales and accessing funds.